-I’m also the creator of this site – Counting Sheep – a philosophically inspired reflection on the social construction of time.
+I’m the creator of this site – Counting Sheep – a philosophically inspired reflection on the social construction of time.
 Socially constructed times include, but are not exclusive to, the symbols found on clocks and calendars, as well as the tempos and timings of the individual and collective practices which are integrated with such symbolisations.

 The particular curiosity about socially constructed forms of time upon which Counting Sheep reflects is how such constructions are deemed to be separate from what is real, or natural, about time.
-The associated interpretation to be investigated is that social forms of time are merely contingent representations of time as it otherwise, naturally, universally exists.
+The associated interpretation to be investigated is that social forms of time are merely contingent representations of time as it otherwise, naturally, really or universally exists.

 If you read something here you’d like to discuss, leave a comment on the relevant post.
 Alternatively, contact me privately:

-ps…if you’re curious about the academic background from which I’m coming to this project, here is my recent book, a philosophical and sociological account of time:
+Finally, if you’re curious about the academic background from which I’m coming to this project, here is my recent book, a philosophical and sociological account of time: